-Set a Date & Time:

-We recommend hosting the event on Veterans Day.
+Set a Date & Time: We recommend hosting the event on Veterans Day.
 Try to schedule it so it doesn't conflict with any other major events in your community.
-Plan on a four-hour event.
+Allow for a four-hour event.
+(The actual length of the event will depend on the number of veterans who choose to speak.)

-Book a Venue:

-Town or city hall buildings are often ideal and free or inexpensive to use.
+Book a Venue: Town or city hall buildings are often ideal and free or inexpensive to use.
 If the town hall building isn't available, choose an accessible venue that's well-known and central to the community.
 For the day of the event, make sure you have a point-of-contact and cell phone number that will work on a holiday, and that a microphone/PA system will be available to you.
 Have plenty of seating.
+In choosing the venue and running the event, aim to create an atmosphere of intimacy and safety.
+This is a community gathering, not a performance.

-Decide who will Host/MC:

-The MC introduces the event, handles transitions between speakers, and kindly reminds attendees of the ground rules if necessary.
+Decide who will Host/MC: The MC introduces the event, handles transitions between speakers, and kindly reminds attendees of the ground rules if necessary.
 If you are a veteran, you may wish to MC the event yourself.
-If you're a civilian, partner with a local veteran who will MC the event.
+If you're a civilian, you may wish to partner with a local veteran who will MC the event.

-Publicity/Outreach:

-Once the event details have been established, announce the event to both the general public and to veterans.
+Publicity/Outreach: Once the event details have been established, announce the event to both the general public and to veterans.
 Effective ways of getting the word out include: social media; press releases to local newspapers, radio stations, and television stations; announcements at town meetings; and posters on community bulletin boards.
 Make sure to reach out to the local VA, VFW, and other veterans service organizations, as well as any community organizations that you have connections with (colleges, workplaces, faith communities, etc.)